phamcongthuy/challenge/_connect/twigg-how-to.md

 title: '51%: Our Reality'
 project_description: >-
-  51%: Our Reality is a traveling virtual reality exhibit—free and open to the publicâ€”based on the real perspectives, experiences and trials of women in LA, who make up 51% of our city’s population.
+  51%: Our Reality is a traveling virtual reality exhibit—free and open to the public—based on the real perspectives, experiences and trials of women in LA, who make up 51% of our city’s population.
 organization_name: TWIGG How-To
 organization_description: For-profit organization